 Abstract

-Observational data on COVID-19 including hypothesised risk factors for infection and progression are accruing rapidly, often from non-random sampling such as hospital admissions, targeted testing or voluntary participation.
-Here, we highlight the challenge of interpreting observational evidence from such samples of the population, which may be affected by collider bias.
-We illustrate these issues using data from the UK Biobank in which individuals tested for COVID-19 are highly selected for a wide range of genetic, behavioural, cardiovascular, demographic, and anthropometric traits.
-We discuss the sampling mechanisms that leave aetiological studies of COVID-19 infection and progression particularly susceptible to collider bias.
-We also describe several tools and strategies that could help mitigate the effects of collider bias in extant studies of COVID-19 and make available a web app for performing sensitivity analyses.
-While bias due to non-random sampling should be explored in existing studies, the optimal way to mitigate the problem is to use appropriate sampling strategies at the study design stage.
+Numerous observational studies have attempted to identify risk factors for infection with SARS-CoV-2 and COVID-19 disease outcomes.
+Studies have used datasets sampled from patients admitted to hospital, people tested for active infection, or people who volunteered to participate.
+Here, we highlight the challenge of interpreting observational evidence from such non-representative samples, which may be affected by collider bias.
+Collider bias can induce associations between two or more variables which affect the likelihood of an individual being sampled, distorting associations between these variables in the sample.
+We illustrate these issues using data from the UK Biobank.
+Compared to the wider cohort, UK Biobank participants tested for COVID-19 were highly selected for a range of genetic, behavioural, cardiovascular, demographic, and anthropometric traits.
+We discuss the mechanisms that may leave non-representative studies of SARS-CoV-2 infection and COVID-19 disease particularly susceptible to collider bias.
+We describe several tools and strategies that could help mitigate the effects of collider bias in such studies and make available a web app for performing sensitivity analyses.
+While collider bias should be explored in existing studies, the optimal way to mitigate the problem is to use appropriate sampling strategies at the study design stage.

 Introduction

-Government health organisations, researchers and private companies, amongst others, are generating data on the COVID-19 status of millions of people, along with measures of health and behaviour, for the purpose of using these samples to understand the risk factors (see Box 1 for scope) relevant to the disease in the general population.
+Health care providers, researchers and private companies, amongst others, are generating data on the COVID-19 disease status of millions of people to understand the risk factors relevant to SARS-CoV-2 in the general population (defined in Box 1).
 Numerous studies have reported risk factors associated with COVID-19 infection and subsequent disease severity, such as age, sex, occupation, smoking, and ACE-inhibitor use (1–10).
-But if we are to make reliable inference about the causes of infection and severity, we need to be aware that there are serious limitations to such observational data.
-Of particular importance to understanding the aetiology of COVID-19 or developing predictors for infection or severity is the problem of collider bias (sometimes referred to as selection bias, sampling bias, ascertainment bias).
-Emerging datasets relating to COVID-19 may be particularly susceptible to this issue, having serious implications for the reliability of causal inference and generalisability of predictors.
+But to make reliable inference about the causes of infection and disease severity, it is important that the biases which induce spurious associations in observational data are understood and assessed.
+Bias due to confounding remains well-understood and attempts to address it are typically made (bar rare exceptions e.g. (11)).
+But the problem of collider bias (sometimes referred to as selection bias, sampling bias, ascertainment bias, Berkson’s paradox) has major implications for many published studies of COVID-19 and is seldom addressed.